tawi1/DotsTrafficCity/docs/source/pedestrianInfo.rst

 * :ref:`Rukhanka <rukhankaSkin>` :  pure entities animated with Rukhanka Animation System in `DOTS`.
 * :ref:`Rukhanka Hybrid <rukhankaHybridSkin>` :  hybrid entities animated with Rukhanka Animation System with hybrid monobehaviour collider & rigidbody to control or interact with pedestrians in a familiar way.
 * :ref:`Animatron <animatronSkin>` : pure entities animated with Animatron system in `DOTS`.
-* :ref:`Animatron <animatronSkin>` Hybrid :  hybrid entities animated with Animatron System with hybrid monobehaviour collider & rigidbody to control or interact with pedestrians in a familiar way.llows you to mix hybrid animator models for near and GPU animation for far at the same time.
+* :ref:`Animatron Hybrid <animatronHybridSkin>` :  hybrid entities animated with Animatron System with hybrid monobehaviour collider & rigidbody to control or interact with pedestrians in a familiar way.

 .. _pedestrianEntityType: